sharon088/Nodejs-mongo-helm/README.md

     docker push <your-docker-username>/devops-assignment:latest
     ```

     This command pushes the built Docker image to a container registry, making it accessible to your Kubernetes cluster.
-This step is necessary if your Kubernetes cluster is configured to pull images from a remote registry.

 ### Dockerfile Breakdown